-I’ve heard many grandmas say they sometimes feel a need to compete with the “other” grandma for the best presents or the coolest vacation or the best storyteller (read another post on this subject).
+I’ve heard many grandmas say they sometimes feel a need to compete with the “other” grandma for the best presents or the coolest vacation or the best storyteller (read another post on competing with the other grandma).
 I’ve never felt the need to do that because I see my granddaughters so often and feel secure in their love.
 I always make a point of asking about the fun things they do when they visit their paternal grandparents.
 I remind myself that my son-in-law’s parents hold just as important a place in my granddaughters’ lives as I do—even though I have more “face” time with them.

 Being the “Special” Grandma

 Ever since I became a grandma seven years ago, I’ve considered myself to be the “special” grandma—the one my two granddaughters feel closest to.
 Being the maternal grandma and living closer to my two granddaughters, I see them more often and have a close bond that I’ve nurtured with twice-monthly overnights and lots of phone calls in between.
 I’m the one who gives them my undivided attention, gets down on the floor with them, plays hide and seek until they drop, reads as many books as they want, and hardly ever says “no” to any of their requests.

 But having that honored status can cause some awkward moments.
 When my husband, my mother and I come to visit, sometimes the girls run past their grandpa and great-grandma straight into my arms and ignore the other two who are left standing there waiting for their hugs.
 Five years ago, when my older granddaughter celebrated her second birthday, the other grandparents were also at the party.
 My granddaughter only wanted to sit on my lap as she opened all her presents.
 Being relatively new in this situation, I didn’t know what to do.
 I felt embarrassed at being singled out for all the affection and knew that if the situation were reversed, I would feel disappointed I wasn’t getting any attention.